Sham4u2/Data-Science-Assignments/README.md

-# Data Science Notebooks Collection
+# 🧠 Data Science & ML Notebooks

-This repository contains a collection of Jupyter notebooks covering various topics in data science, statistics, and machine learning.
-Each notebook is intended to provide hands-on examples and explanations for different concepts.
+A growing collection of Jupyter notebooks for data science, statistics, and machine learning.
+Each notebook will offer hands-on examples and clear explanations.

 ## Notebooks Included